Written by Jeffrey Lee, Institute for Public Health Summer Research Program alumnus

 It’s human counterpart, often called the stomach flu, accounts for a significant amount of morbidity worldwide and presents with a range of symptoms, most noticeably with vomiting and diarrhea.
 Human norovirus has been hard to grow in lab settings and MNV has become the “go-to” model for studying norovirus.
 The summer internship sparked my interest in infectious disease and introduced me to the tools and, most importantly, the people working hard to find cures.

 After completing the program, I enrolled in the Master of Public Health (MPH) degree at Washington University in St. Louis where I concentrated in Global Health.
-I had the opportunity to travel to Haiti with Dr. Lora Iannotti, Associate Professor at the Brown School, to learn about public health systems in the country and the many hardships that Haitians face to this day.
-There, I worked with Meds and Foods for Kids, where we saw firsthand the effects of undernutrition on local populations and the innovative ways people are trying to improve nutrition.
+I had the opportunity to travel to Haiti with Dr. Lora Iannotti, associate professor at the Brown School, to learn about public health systems in the country and the many hardships that Haitians face to this day.
+There, I worked with Meds and Food for Kids, where we saw firsthand the effects of undernutrition on local populations and the innovative ways people are trying to improve nutrition.

 The summer after the first year of my MPH, I continued working in the Virgin Lab, investigating whether MNV disrupts the flow of material into and out of the cell nucleus.
 While the project didn’t yield definitive and actionable results, the highly independent nature of the project and the hours I spent working, sometimes late into the night, gave me a further appreciation for research.
 This was when I decided to pursue a doctoral degree after completing my MPH.
 I just had a few more detours to take before getting there.